Journal of Terramechanics

 Journal of Terramechanics welcomes submissions within the journal’s aims and scope.
 Authors are invited to submit papers via the Journal's online submission system.

-Journal of Terramechanics: Applications to Terrain-Vehicle Systems is the leading international journal serving the multidisciplinary global off-road vehicle and soil-working machinery industries, and related user community and governmental agencies.
+The Journal of Terramechanics is the leading international journal serving the multidisciplinary global off-road vehicle and soil working machinery industries, and related user community, governmental agencies and universities.

-The Journal provides a forum for those involved in research, development, design, innovation, testing, application and utilization of off-road vehicles and soil-working machinery.
-It presents a cross-section of technical papers, review, comments and discussion in the field.
+The Journal of Terramechanics provides a forum for those involved in research, development, design, innovation, testing, application and utilization of off-road vehicles and soil working machinery, and their sub-systems and components.
+The Journal presents a cross-section of technical papers, reviews, comments, and discussions, and serves as a medium for recording recent progress in the field.

 Journal of Terramechanics | Editorial Board